openshift/special-resource-operator/README.md

 ```

-# Node Feature Discovery dependency
+# Node Feature Discovery recipe dependency
 There is a general problem when trying to configure a cluster with a special resource.
 One does not know which nodes have a special resource and which do not.
+SRO is aware of the underlying OS and kernel versions only, which are enough to build (optionally) driver containers and schedule them based on kernel affinity.
+The schedule process takes place using labels in the nodes, therefore recipes typically need nodes these to be in place.

-To address this, SRO relies on the [NFD operator](https://github.com/openshift/cluster-nfd-operator).
+ To address this, recipes rely on the [NFD operator](https://github.com/openshift/cluster-nfd-operator).
 NFD will label the host with node specific attributes, like PCI cards, kernel or OS version and more.
 The .yaml template files in a special resource recipe can use these NFD labels in their nodeSelector fields to ensure that the software stack is run only on the nodes with the hardware feature.
 See [upstream NFD](https://github.com/kubernetes-sigs/node-feature-discovery) for more info.